Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Interpreting Cascade-based Orchestration with INFORM

 To enable intrinsic attribution in a confidence-based cascade without backpropagation through autoregressive decoding, we instantiate an \texttt{INFORM}-style notion of intrinsic importance aligned with the stopping mechanism itself.
 In FrugalGPT-like orchestration \citep{chen2023frugalgpt}, experts are queried sequentially and inference terminates once an expert's confidence exceeds a predefined threshold.
 Consequently, uncertainty is the sole signal governing coordination and early stopping.
 Intrinsic importance is measured as the sensitivity of the stopping decision to this uncertainty signal:

 where $H_i(x)$ is the entropy of expert $E_i$'s token-level predictive distribution during generation, $p_{\text{stop}}(i \mid x)$ denotes the probability that inference terminates at expert $E_i$ for input $x$.
-This quantity captures how strongly variations in an expert's uncertainty influence the global orchestration outcome, distinguishing experts that are causally decisive in termination from those that merely appear early in the cascade.
-We use predictive entropy as the expert representation because it is a sufficient statistic for confidence in FrugalGPT-style cascades, directly parameterizing the stopping rule and thus isolating the exact signal through which experts exert causal influence on orchestration.
+This quantity captures how strongly variations in an expert's uncertainty influence the global orchestration outcome, distinguishing experts that exhibit high sensitivity with respect to the stopping decision from those that merely appear early in the cascade.
+We use predictive entropy as the expert representation because it is a sufficient statistic for confidence in FrugalGPT-style cascades, directly parameterizing the stopping rule and thus isolating the exact signal through which experts exert influence on orchestration.

-To assess causal necessity independently of local sensitivity, we perform masking interventions by skipping individual experts and measuring the induced collapse in the stopping distribution via KL divergence.
+To assess functional contribution independently of local sensitivity, we perform masking interventions by skipping individual experts and measuring the resulting change in the stopping distribution via KL divergence.
 Figure~\ref{fig:cascade_inform} summarizes the analysis.
-While the stopping distribution (Figure~\ref{fig:stopping_cascade}) reflects routing dominance typical of FrugalGPT-style cascades, \texttt{INFORM} reveals a more nuanced causal structure -- experts with comparable stopping frequency can differ substantially in both intrinsic importance and disruption.
+While the stopping distribution (Figure~\ref{fig:stopping_cascade}) reflects routing dominance typical of FrugalGPT-style cascades, \texttt{INFORM} reveals a more nuanced dependency structure -- experts with comparable stopping frequency can differ substantially in both intrinsic importance and disruption.
 We perform this analysis for a three-expert cascade of LLaMA-3.2-1B, Qwen2.5-3B, and Mistral-7B, evaluated on a mixed test set of instances from GSM8K, MMLU, and HumanEval.